What is the difference between The Maroon & White Leadership Fellows and The Maroon & White Leadership Society?

 What is the time commitment for The Maroon & White Leadership Fellows?

-This really depends on each individual, but we ask that everyone complete the program within two to five semesters.
-Fellows are required to attend one training upon entry, program-wide meetings (2-3 a semester), and meet with their coach at least twice a semester.
+This really depends on each individual, but we ask that everyone complete the program within two to five semesters or before their graduation.
+Fellows are required to attend one training upon entry, program-wide meetings (3 per semester), retreat (1 per semester), and meet with their coach at least twice a semester.

 I am a Senior and graduate in May.
 Can I participate in the program?